Svdvoort/PrognosAIs_glioma/README.md

 tar -xzvf prognosais_model.tar.gz
 ```

-The model is now stored, in [TensorFlow SavedModel format](https://www.tensorflow.org/guide/saved_model), in `the prognosais_model` folder.
+The model is now stored,in [TensorFlow SavedModel format](https://www.tensorflow.org/guide/saved_model), in `the prognosais_model` folder.

 # FAQ

 **I get en error like: `/run_pipeline.sh: line 51: 276 Illegal instruction` when running the docker**

 If you are trying to run the docker on a newer Mac with an M1/M2/M3 etc. chip this might be the cause.
 See [this issue](https://github.com/Svdvoort/PrognosAIs_glioma/issues/4).
 The best approach is to run the model locally instead of using Docker in this case.
 If you run into this error but are not running on a Mac, feel free to open a new issue.

+**How should I interpret the file with the genetic predictions?**

+- Prediction_IDH_class_0 is the prediction score for IDH wildtype
+- Prediction_IDH_class_1 is the prediction score for IDH mutated
+- Prediction_1p19q_class_0 is the prediction score for 1p19q not-co-deleted
+- Prediction_1p19q_class_1 is the prediction score for 1p19q co-deleted
+- Prediction_grade_class_0 is the prediction score for grade II
+- Prediction_grade_class_1 is the prediction score for grade III
+- Prediction_grade_class_3 is the prediction score for grade IV